-8. You will receive a letter in the mail listing your requested accommodations and the Accessibility Team's decisions about your requests.
+8. You will receive a Student Accommodation Decision letter electronically listing the Accessibility Team's decisions about your accommodation requests.

 9. You must activate your accommodations every semester.
 There is a standard activation process.
 Some accommodations require special activation.

 10. Know that you can call upon Accessibility Services and other resources at the college if you encounter academic difficulties.